laverdet/isolated-vm/README.md

 code.
 The only strict technical limitation, though, is that you may not call a synchronous method from within a asynchronous method.

+Additionally, some methods will provide an "ignored" version which runs asynchronously but returns no promise.
+This can be a good option when the calling isolate would ignore the promise anyway, since the ignored versions can skip an extra thread synchronization.
+Just be careful because this swallows any thrown exceptions which might make problems hard to track down.
+It's also worth noting that all asynchronous invocations will run in the order they were queued, regardless of whether or not you wait on them.
+So, for instance, you could call several "ignored" methods in a row and then `await` on a final async method to observe some side-effect of the ignored methods.

 ### Class: `Isolate` *[transferable]*
 This is the main reference to an isolate.
 Every handle to an isolate is transferable, which means